wenblack/beers-api/README.md

 ### Authentication

-Swapi is a **completely open API**.
+WBAPI is a **completely open API**.
 No authentication is required to query and get data.
 This also means that we've limited what you can do to just **GET**\-ing the data.

 ### Searching